-All the imagery for my pocast episodes were created in Canva.
+All the imagery for my podcast episodes were created in Canva.
 I also use it for Facebook, Twitter and Instagram posts too.

-Initially, I used the free version, but I've recently upgraded to take advantage of the Pro functionality.
+Initially, I used the free version, but I now take advantage of the Pro functionality.

 Canva do offer a 30-day free version, which will allow you to try all the functionality without spending anything.
 Although, I believe, once you've tried it, you'll see the value it offers.

 If you haven't tried Canva, then give it a go.
 It's not just for social media and if you're involved in a local club or community centre, then this is a fantastic way to create almost any media you want - whether a poster, a bookmark, a flyer or more.